Parental leave is available to parents of a newborn or newly adopted child. There are 2 options:

 If you or your supervisor have any questions, contact AskMyHR (IDIR restricted) by submitting a service request using the categories: Myself (or) My Team or Organization > Leave & Time Off > Maternity, Parental, Adoption.

-If you choose to take the parental leave allowance, submit an AskMyHR (IDIR restricted) service request using the categories: Myself > Leave & Time Off > Maternity, Parental, Adoption.
+Once you receive your first EI payment, and you applied for parental leave allowance, submit an AskMyHR (IDIR restricted) service request using the categories: Myself > Leave & Time Off > Maternity, Parental, Adoption.

 Include the following: